One out of 5 people in the United States has been affected by an infestation of bed bugs or knows someone who has.

 If you see any of the signs you have bed bugs, don't panic.

 For a small bed bug problem, wash everything affected in hot water, and then place them in a hot dryer.
 If the infestation is large, call a pest professional for help.
 They can help you put together a strategic plan for removing bed bugs from your home for good.
+Check out Power Pest Control for more info as well.

 If you are in need of a highly professional real estate consultant in the Staten Island area, you are on the right site.
 Keep reading our content for homeowners, home buyers, and much more.